gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     When the availability of device ports changes, automatically switch the active device port and card profile.

     The device port is switched when the currently active device port becomes unavailable, or a higher priority device port becomes available.
-The active card profile may be also if necessary.
+The active card profile may be also changed if necessary.
 The priorities of ports and profiles are defined by their backend.

     To avoid unwanted switches, the module tracks manual port and profile changes made by the user and uses some heuristics to determine what profile is preferred for every port, and what port is preferred for every profile.